balenaltd/handbook/Newbie-Services-Guide.md

 There's a page dedicated to the Devenv [here](https://resinio.atlassian.net/wiki/display/RES/Working+with+the+Development+VM).
 This section expands that out a bit if you need a bit more info.

-Once you've cloned and started the DevEnv, you'll initially be able to see the various Docker containers that make up the system by running `fig ps`:
+Once you've cloned and started the DevEnv, you can _ssh_ into it: `vagrant ssh`.
+There you'll initially be able to see the various Docker containers that make up the system by running `fig ps`:

       Name                     Command               State                  Ports
       -------------------------------------------------------------------------------------------------